HelmchenLabSoftware/td_dendrites/README.md

 python main.py perf
 ```

 This should integrate the performances extracted by the code from Smith et al. and will allow you to replot all of the panels.
 If any step is interrupted or skipped, the results files can become corrupted and can only be recovered by rerunning the simulation from the start or downloading the uncorrupted results from the github repository.
 In case you do not have Matlab installed and nothing was changed in the simulation code, it is also possible to skip the last step.
 Both the 'main' and 'clean' branch already contain the extracted performance traces for the default simulations.
-The code will therefore be able to reuse those.
+The code will therefore be able to reuse those files.